samer--/bbc/README.md

 a web-browser.
 This means they can be used on a headless device such as you might have connected to a hi-fi.
 Still, there are some usable bits:

+## swimpd - Music Player Daemon server for BBC radio
+This is MPD server written in Prolog, which provides streaming access to all the programmes in the current BBC radio schedules, as well as the live radio streams.
+Audio is handled using GStreamer, via a slave process written in Python.
+Work in progress, but works ok with mpc and ncmpc, okish with ncmpcpp, not so good with Theremin and not at all with MPDroid.

 ## bbc.py - Python script to get media stream URL from programme id

 Run `./bbc.py -h` for help.
 Writes stream URLs for a given programme id (PID)